doudydev/housebot/README.md

 Install dependencies with npm i
 For discord populate env with DISCORD_TOKEN and CHANNEL_ID and set up a Webhook for the given CHANNEL_ID If you would like routing options, set up a GOOGLE_APIKEY env variable with your Maps API key
-In config.json provide URLs and Graph API params to call upon desired listings in each site
+In config.json provide URLs and GraphQL API params to call upon desired listings in each site
+Sreality can often fail to fetch listings due to IP throttling, if you wish to use proxies, insert your IPs into proxies.json and PROXY_USERNAME & PROXY_PASSWORD into .env
 Execute npm run start

 ## To-Do